Articles on: Adjusting your Shirt

 ⌚ Accounting for a watch

-How to measure the wrist on a shirt
+How to measure the cuff on a shirt